dbca-wa/wastd/docs/data_curators.rst

 Tag returns
 ===========
 When TOs harvest and eat a tagged turtle, they return the tags to the Department.

 Tag Return data:

 * Encounter
 * TagObservation

+If the person returning the tag is not a departmental staff member, send them a "thank you" email including the known history of

 Turtle Tracks
 =============